Ketansuhaas/scope-diffusers/README.md

+# SCoPE: Scheduled Interpolation of Coarse-to-Fine Prompt Embeddings

+This repository contains the code for **SCoPE**, a training-free method to improve prompt-image alignment in text-to-image diffusion models by progressively interpolating between coarse-to-fine prompt embeddings during the denoising process.

+SCoPE can be easily applied on top of existing diffusion pipelines without any retraining.

+View `run.sh` for an example to run our pipeline

+---

 ### 🔧 Setting up `t2v_metrics` for VQA Scoring

 To use the VQA scoring model (`clip-flant5-xxl`), follow these steps to install `t2v_metrics` in a dedicated conda environment.